d33d33/frisquet-connect/README.md

 ### Upload an rf sketch

-A sketch for a feather M0, is available under `/arduino`
+A sketch for a feather M0, is available under `/arduino` A sketch for a heltech lora v3 is available under `/heltech-frisquet-serial`

 ### Create a `config.toml` config file